Ninjadini/njconsole/docs/GettingStarted.md

 NjLogger.Info("A simple object link:", aTestObj);
 NjLogger.Info("Here is a link to", aTestObj.AsLogRef(), "mixed in multiple arguments");
 ```
-It will keep a weak reference to the object unless you specifically ask for strong reference.
+> Object links are weak referenced, so they will not leak memory over time.
+> You may sometimes have the opposite problem where when you click the object it is already garbage collected.
+> In such cases where you need a strong ref for the duration of the log's lifetime (the age of the log ring), use this instead:
-`NjLogger.Info("A strong object link:", aTestObj.AsStrongLogRef());`
+> `NjLogger.Info("A strong object link:", aTestObj.AsStrongLogRef());`

 A button will show up when you click on the log in console
 <img src="./docsources/images/logs-object-link.png" alt="Screenshot of object link" width="450" >
 You can then inspect the object and modfiy the values via that link.
 <img src="./docsources/images/logs-inspector.png" alt="Screenshot of object link" width="450" >

-> Object inspector's primary purpose is to allow you to debug things easily but it does not fully support modifying the data.
+> Object inspector's primary purpose is to allow you to debug things easily but it does not fully support modifying every data (yet).

+> Object links are weak referenced, so they will not leak memory over time.
+> You may sometimes have the opposite problem where when you click the object it is already garbage collected.
+> In such cases where you need a strong ref for the duration of the log's lifetime (the age of the log ring), use this instead:
+> `NjLogger.Info("A strong object link:", aTestObj.AsStrongLogRef());`